Indigenous History Month

 Learn more

-UBC’s Ladner Lock Tower, University Commons illuminated to mark Black History Month
+UBC’s Ladner Clock Tower, University Commons illuminated to mark Black History Month

 February is Black History Month – a time to intentionally dedicate space to elevate and celebrate Black history and excellence.